KhronosGroup/Vulkan-Tools/BUILD.md

 #### glslang

-This repository has a required dependency on the `glslangValidator` (shader compiler) for compiling the shader programs for the cube demos.
+This repository has a required dependency on the `glslangValidator` (shader compiler) for compiling the shader programs for the vkcube demos.

 The CMake code in this repository downloads release binaries of glslang if a build glslang repository is not provided.
 The glslangValidator is obtained